PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} rapid advancement of large language models (LLMs) has catalyzed multimodal large language models (MLLMs) that extend text-only capabilities to integrated vision and language reasoning~\cite{DBLP:conf/ijcai/GuoCWCPCW024,DBLP:conf/acl/CaffagniCBMS0CC24}, with widely deployed systems such as GPT-5~\cite{GPT-5}, Gemini~\cite{gemini}, and Claude~\cite{AnthropicClaude}.
+\IEEEPARstart{T}{he} rapid advancement of large language models (LLMs) has catalyzed multimodal large language models (MLLMs) that extend text-only capabilities to integrated vision and language reasoning~\cite{DBLP:conf/ijcai/GuoCWCPCW024}, with widely deployed systems such as GPT-5~\cite{GPT-5}, Gemini~\cite{gemini}, and Claude~\cite{AnthropicClaude}.
 However, the widespread adoption of MLLMs also expose them to security threats that can undermine their reliability and trustworthiness~\cite{MLLMsecurityconcern}.
-Among these, jailbreak attacks, in which adversaries deliberately craft inputs to circumvent safety mechanisms and elicit unethical responses, pose particularly severe security risks and jeopardize the safe deployment of MLLMs in practice~\cite{white5, DBLP:conf/ccs/ShenC0SZ24}.
-While safety alignment techniques such as RLHF~\cite{RLHF} and instruction tuning~\cite{tuning} have improved model robustness, MLLMs remain vulnerable to jailbreak attacks~\cite{JailbreakDefense}.
-Prior work has shown that adding visual modalities enlarges the input space of MLLMs and introduces exploitable attack surfaces~\cite{black1, white3, white5, black6}, making them vulnerable even in black-box settings~\cite{black2, black3, JOOD, black6}.
+Among these, jailbreak attacks, in which adversaries deliberately craft inputs to circumvent safety mechanisms and elicit unethical responses, pose particularly severe security risks and jeopardize the safe deployment of MLLMs in practice~\cite{white5}.
+While safety alignment techniques such as RLHF and instruction tuning have improved model robustness, MLLMs remain vulnerable to jailbreak attacks~\cite{JailbreakDefense}.
+Prior work has shown that incorporating visual modalities enlarges the input space of MLLMs and introduces exploitable attack surfaces, increasing the risk of unsafe behaviors~\cite{JOOD}.